 Set strong passwords to stop brute-force attacks

 New users often set easy-to-remember passwords that are insecure and can be brute-forced.
-Make sure to set up a strong password that is a combination of numbers, letters, and symbols.
+Make sure to set up a strong password that combines numbers, letters, and symbols.
 You can use a password manager to generate a secure password.
 It could be difficult to remember, but it’s secure.

 To avoid typing password each time logging in to the server, set up SSH key.